 Rob also has extensive experience negotiating construction contracts and providing advice to public entities on public construction projects.
 He has been selected by his peers as an Illinois Leading Lawyer in the area of Construction Law.
 Rob has also received an AV Rating from Martindale-Hubbell in both St. Louis and Edwardsville, the highest rating available.

 Rob is a founding Shareholder of the Firm.
 Prior to co-founding this Firm, Rob was a partner at Blackwell Sanders Peper Martin (now Husch Blackwell Sanders, LLP) for eight years.
 In addition to his private practice, Rob serves as the Mayor of Glen Carbon, Illinois – a part time position.

-Rob serves on the Management Committee and is the Treasurer of Tueth Keeney.
+Rob serves as the Treasurer of Tueth Keeney.

 Honors & Awards

 - Illinois Leading Lawyer: Commercial Litigation; Construction Law; and School Law